Town center high on POCD priority list

 The second highest on the list was housing.
 There is a shortage of affordable and diverse housing to accommodate all ages and stages of life, according to the survey results.

 Transportation is fourth on the list.
 There is a need to increase connectivity within Wilton for all modes, including biking, walking and automobiles, and connectivity to the larger region, especially by train.
-There are specialized needs for the elderly, disabled, youth, and transportation resources for emergency situations.
+There are specialized needs for the elderly, disabled, youth, and transportation resources for emergencies.

 Fifth on the list is economic development and fiscal responsibility.
 There must be fiscally positive development, with a balance of conservation and development, according to the results.